rachel-king4/appliedstatistics/README.md

 ## Dependencies

-You can install all the required dependencies in one step by using the requirements.txt file:
+All required dependencies can be installed in one step by using the `requirements.txt` file:

 Clone the repository and navigate to the project directory.
 Install the dependencies: